oroinc/documentation/backend/automated-tests/e2e.rst

 End-to-End Testing with Behat
 =============================

-.. hint:: This feature is available since OroCommerce v4.2.7.
+.. hint:: This feature is available starting from OroCommerce v4.2.7.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 With Behat framework, you can write human-readable stories that describe the behavior of your application.
 These stories might be auto-tested against your application.
 To test the application, we transform user actions into steps and expected outcomes.
 Scenario steps simulate user interaction with the application through the Google Chrome browser, and as a result, you can modify the application state.